-Once you have completed and printed your statutory declaration of name change you will have to have it sworn by a solicitor (or Commissioner for Oaths) for it to be valid.
-You must also sign this document with your old and new names.
+Once you have completed and printed your Statutory Declaration of Name Change, you will have to have it sworn (ie witnessed) by a solicitor or similar for it to be valid.

 Who should I inform about a change of name?

-You should inform all official organisations, banks and companies which you deal with on a regular basis.
+You should inform all official organisations, banks, and businesses which you deal with on a regular basis.
 These may include:

-your bank, credit card company and building society
+your bank, credit card provider, and building society

 phone and broadband providers

-You may also need to change your name with any online shopping or entertainment companies that hold your payment details (eg Amazon or Netflix) and your local gym or companies with which you have direct debit arrangements.
-This is because a different name to the one held by your bank or credit card provider can cause payment issues.
+You may also need to change your name with any online shopping or entertainment businesses that hold your payment details (eg Amazon or Netflix) and your local gym or businesses with which you have direct debit arrangements.
+This is because having a name on these accounts that is different to the one held by your bank or credit card provider can cause payment issues.

 Can I use a Statutory Declaration of Name Change for passports?

 To change your name on a passport you may need to use a deed poll instead of a Statutory Declaration of Name Change.
 Deed polls are more formal documents as they can be enrolled through the courts.
 Enrolling a deed poll means that you’re putting your new name on the public record.